acryptos/docs.acryptos.com/faq.md

 * The harvest fee is 0.03 ACS on the ACS farms, and 0.06 ACSI on the ACSI farms.

-  Note: Clicking the stake/unstake button also triggers the harvest \(only on the ACS Vaults&Farms v1\).

-  If you harvest when your Pending amount is less than 0.03 ACS \(or less than 0.06 ACSI\), your Pending amount will reset to 0.
+   The harvest button appears after your Pending amount is more than 0.03 ACS (or more than 0.06 ACSI).

 ### 5. What are the performance and the workers fee?